 Location: Pazardzhik, BG

-Balkan Heritage Foundation (Bulgaria), Institute for Field Research (USA), Tell Yunatsite Excavation Team (Bulgarian Academy of Sciences), Pazardzhik Regional Museum of History, New Bulgarian University
+Balkan Heritage Foundation; Tell Yunatsite Excavation Team from the National Institute of Archaeology and Museum; Bulgarian Academy of Sciences; Pazardzhik Regional Museum of History; New Bulgarian University (Bulgaria);

 The aim of the project is to provide participants with a theoretical background on the development of Neolithic cultures in Southeastern Europe with a focus on Final Neolithic/Chalcolithic, Europe’s first civilization, and with practical experience in excavating a complex prehistoric tell-site.

 This field school provides a unique glimpse into the rise and fall of arguably the earliest European civilization.
 In 2023, field school students will take part in further excavation of the burned Final Neolithic/Chalcolithic layer buildings.
 Faculty and students will work together and explore why and how did one of the earliest proto urban centers in Europe emerge in the beginning of the 5th millennium BCE, and what are the reasons that caused its collapse 800 years later.